-A quarterly database is prepared analysing the Company's invested assets by market value, issuer, credit rating, sector and geographical region, in order to assess the risk of concentration within the portfolio.
-This database allows the Company to regularly monitor exposure to the default risk of a given issuer and performance of an individual sector.
+On a quarterly basis the Company analyses invested assets by market value, issuer, credit rating, sector and geographical region, in order to assess the risk of concentration within the portfolio.
+This allows the Company to regularly monitor exposure to the default risk of a given issuer and performance of an individual sector.

-Through regular meetings with the Company's Investment Managers and monthly watch lists, the risk of a fall in the value of fixed-interest securities from changes in the perceived credit worthiness of the issuer is considered.
+Through regular meetings with the Company's Investment Managers and monthly watch lists, the risk of a fall in the value of fixed-interest securities from changes in the perceived creditworthiness of the issuer is considered.
 In addition, sector and geographical exposure is monitored to ensure diversification and that there is no concentration in either sector or geographical region.
 In cases where the Company is particularly exposed to credit risk (e.g. sector concentration), this risk is actively managed through the investment guidelines.

-The table below shows the sector diversification of the debt portfolio as at 31 December 2022 and 2021 respectively.
+The table overleaf shows the sector diversification of the debt portfolio as at 31 December 2023 and 2022 respectively.

-Sector 2022 2021
+Sector 2023 2022

 % Holding % Holding

-Government Bonds 23% 26%
+Government Bonds 21% 23%

-Corporate Bonds Financial 28% 27%
+Corporate Bonds Financial 28% 28%

-Corporate Bonds Industrial 30% 29%
+Corporate Bonds Industrial 31% 30%

-Government Index Linked 12% 12%
+Government Index Linked 13% 12%

 Government Guaranteed 1% 1%

-Other Index Linked Bonds 1% 2%
+Other Index Linked Bonds 1% 1%

 Public Authorities 1% 1%

 Supranational Bonds 4% 4%